 Your passport must be valid for three months over the date of your visa expiry.
 Holding two blank pages is mandatory.
 Also, provide a copy of the previous visas (if any).

 Civil status proof

 - Marriage certificates.

-A letter that states an Italian university or education center have accepted you.
+A letter that states an Italian university or education center has accepted you.
 You must also pay part of all of your tuition.

 Applicants of Italy student visa need to have enough money to cover their expenses.
 You should prove it through formal financial certificates.

 You need medical insurance that covers all your expenses in Italy and the whole Schengen Area.